rundeck/docs/docs/api/rundeck-api.md

     GET /api/42/feature/[featureName]

-The `featureName` parameter should be the feature's configuration name without `rundeck.feature.` prefix and `.enabled` surfix.
+The `featureName` parameter should be the feature's configuration name without `rundeck.feature.` prefix and `.enabled` suffix.
 E.g. For configuration name `rundeck.feature.runner.enabled`, the value of `[featureName]` should be `runner`

 **Response:**